-Selected in the 2019 FOA, the Needle Rock Ditch Piping Project near Crawford, CO, was selected to be awarded a \$5,932 to replace approximately 6.7 miles of existing earthen irrigation canals and laterals with buried PVC pipe.
+Selected in the 2019 NOFO, the Needle Rock Ditch Piping Project near Crawford, CO, was selected to be awarded a \$5,932 to replace approximately 6.7 miles of existing earthen irrigation canals and laterals with buried PVC pipe.
 This project will control 2,952 tons of salt annually.
-Construction began in November 2021 and expected to be completed by the end of April 30, 2025.Paradox Valley Unit the well.
+Construction began in November 2021 and was completed by April 1, 2025.

+Paradox Valley Unit

+From 1996 to 2019, the Paradox Valley Unit intercepted an average of 95,000 tons of salt annually and disposed of it by injecting it into a 16,000-foot well.
+Operations were suspended in March 2019 following a M4.6 earthquake that occurred near the well.
 An analysis was initiated in 2021 to determine the risk of seismicity with future operation of the well.

-From 1996 to 2019, the Paradox Valley Unit intercepted an average of 95,000 tons of salt annually and disposed of it by injecting it into a 16,000-foot well.
-Operations were suspended in March 2019 following a M4.6 earthquake that occurred near